youremeh/gmodz-public/README.md

     cd /home/gmodserver
     sudo ./srcds_run -console -game garrysmod -secure +map rp_stalker_new +maxplayers 32 +gamemode dayz +r_hunkalloclightmaps 0 +host_workshop_collection 2595587443
     ```
-10. If you made your own collection, replace the `+host_workshop_collection ###` with your own numbers
+10. If you made your own collection, replace the `+host_workshop_collection` with your own numbers
 11. Start Server

 # Common Questions

 #### Q: Why do I not see zombies or loot spawns?
 A: You need to use the proper map `rp_stalker_new` otherwise it will NOT work

-- If you want to use other maps, you will need to add spawns for loot and zombies yourself
+#### Q: Can I use other maps?
+A: Yes, but you will need to do a bunch of code changes (see below)
 1. Go to `dayz/gamemode/init.lua` - Add your map name to the index (don't forget to increase the number)
 2. Use the following command using the in-game console `geteyepos` and copy the coordinates from the servers console
 3. Go to `dayz/gamemode/scripts/shared/shar_safezone.lua` - Add your map name and coordinates for all 3 options (again using `geteyepos`)